 Antibiotics are drugs that target bacteria to treat and prevent infections.
 There are

 Although the risks of consuming alcohol may be lower with some types of antibiotics than others, it is still advisable to avoid alcohol intake while taking any antibiotics.

 This article discusses the risks of mixing antibiotics and alcohol.
 It also explores the

 Not all antibiotics interact with alcohol.
 Depending on the type of antibiotic someone is taking, doctors may recommend limiting or avoiding alcohol intake.

-Alcohol interacts directly with some antibiotics and can cause dangerous side effects or make them less effective at removing bacteria.
+It is not safe to mix some types of antibiotics, such as tetracyclines and nitroimidazoles, with alcohol.
+This can cause dangerous side effects or make them less effective at removing bacteria.